 Nashville is broken up into subsections around the city: the Gulch, 12 South, Hillsborough Village, East Nashville, Music Row, Edgehill and Downtown.
 Of those options, Downtown and the Gulch are the best places to stay in Nashville.
 These two locations are the main hub for hotels and most anything worth going to will be within walking distance.

-However, if you are looking to stay at an Airbnb, East Nashville and 12 South are the best options.
+However, if you are looking to stay at an Airbnb or a VRBO, then East Nashville and 12 South are the best options.
 These locations are more residential and are bustling with shops and restaurants.
 Staying at one of these locations will still put you in the heart of the action, but you can have some room to breathe.

 How to get around Nashville